 DESCRIPTION

-Capital of Spain from 1937 to 1939, Barcelona is the second most populous city on Spain.
+Capital of Spain from 1937 to 1939, Barcelona is the second most populous city in Spain.
 It is still up to this day capital of Catalonia.
 Barcelona is home of 9 UNESCO World Heritage Sites: Parc Güell, Palau Güell, Casa Milà (aka La Pedrera), Casa Vicens , La Sagrada Familia, Casa Batlló, the Cryst of the Church at Colonia Güell -these 7 were Gaudi’s makings, the Palau de la Música Catalana and the Hospital de Sant Pau – designed by architect Lluis Domenech i Montaner.

 HISTORY

 The patron Saint of Barcelona is San Jordi (Saint George).
 Images of Jordi slaying a dragon are seen throughout the city.
+San Jordi is recognizable due to the cross on his shield.

 The legend of the origin of the Catalan flag and Barcelona FC jersey were born.
 Barcelona FC is the futbol team of Barcelona and is integrally tied to Catalan identity.
 During the reign of Franco, while the language was banned, the stadium of Barcelona, Camp Nou, was one of the only places Catalan could be heard.
 The supporters sang chants in Catalan.